Rafael Vázquez

-Rafael Vázquez (26 March 1929 - 22 July 2021) was a Mexican singer, songwriter, and actor.
+Rafael Vázquez (26 March 1929 – 22 July 2022) was a Mexican singer, songwriter, and actor.
 Born in Tampico, Tamaulipas, he studied voice with singing teacher Carlos Abreu before achieving success as a singer at Mexico City radio station XEW in 1950.
 In 1959, he married Mexican singer and actress Carmela Rey, with whom he formed the successful duet Carmela y Rafael, known as "Mexico's Romantic Couple"; together they made 121 records and won numerous awards.
 He made his acting debut in the film Ruletero a toda marcha (1962), with Eulalio González, María Duval, and Norma Angélica Ladrón de Guevara.
+Vázquez died on 22 July 2022, at the age of 93.